pfdubois/BridgeBidding/source/TwoDiamonds.rst

 The responses are:

-* Pass can be made with a six card diamond suit and less than 10 HCP.
+* Pass can be made with a six card diamond suit and fewer than 10 HCP.
 * 2♥ and 2♠ are to play.
 * 3♥ and 3♠ are invitational.
 * 4♥ and 4♠ are to play.